top of page

 Our Team.

 Meet the volunteers at the Couture Pattern Museum, where passion fuels our creative team.
-Though small in size, we are mighty and efficient in our pursuit of excellence.
+As an emerging museum dedicated to the preservation and study of couture heritage through licensed, documented patterns, our interdisciplinary team brings together expertise from fashion, law, technology, and cultural stewardship.
+Though currently small in size, we are mighty and efficient in our pursuit of excellence.
 Join us on this extraordinary journey as we honor the past, celebrate the present, and inspire the future.

 Cara Austine-Rademaker, Founder, Curator & Managing Director